League Express Mailbag : Monday 14th March

 I have on occasion complained about the hierarchy at Saints not replying to correspondence from myself.

-However, I am pleased to say now that the stewards and ticket office at the Warrington game. went above and beyond on Friday to sort out my predicament.
+But now I am pleased to say the stewards and ticket office at the Warrington game went above and beyond on Friday to sort to sort out my predicament.

 Thank you very much.